Fight for Afghan city rages despite govt claim of upper hand

 The onslaught was the latest attempt by the Taliban to overrun an urban centre and comes as pressure increases on the insurgents to begin peace talks with the government to end the nearly 17-year-old war.

-The attack was the largest tactical operation launched by the Taliban since an unprecedented truce in June brought fighting between security forces and the Taliban to a temporary pause, providing war-weary Afghans some welcome relief from the fighting.
+The attack was the largest tactical operation launched by the Taliban since an unprecedented truce in June brought fighting between security forces and the Taliban to a temporary pause, providing war-weary Afghans some welcome relief.

+The battle for Ghazni continued as news broke that a Taliban delegation had travelled to Uzbekistan last week to discuss the Afghan peace process and withdrawal of foreign forces with its northern neighbour.

+The meetings in Uzbekistan follow recent reports that the Taliban has also sent similar delegations to China, illustrating the group's rising ambitions to engage in independent talks with foreign governments.